webbidevaajat/tsatool-app/database/README.md

 In future, it may be interesting to test if a "wide" schema is more efficient: timestamped station observations would have all sensor values in columns instead of a separate lookup table.

+`tiesaa_mittatieto` and `anturi_arvo` are "staging" tables meant for conversion from LOTJU raw data to `statobs` and `seobs`, respectively.
+Since they only serve moving and converting data, they should be emptied when intermediate raw data is no longer needed.